- 14.6–15.4 in

 Cooper’s Hawks show the classic accipiter flight style: a few stiff wingbeats followed by short glides.
 But in pursuit of prey their flight becomes powerful, quick, and very agile, allowing the bird to thread its way through tree branches at top speed.
 Courting birds display by flying with slow wingbeats, then gliding with wings held in a V. Males make a bowing display to females after pairing and before beginning to build the nest.

-Cooper's Hawk populations have been roughly stable from 1966-2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the breeding population at 700,000, with 8 percent breeding in Canada, 89 percent spending some part of the year in the U.S., and 22 percent in Mexico.
-They rate an 8 out of 20 on the Continental Concern Score and they are not on the 2012 Watch List.
-Cooper’s Hawk positive population trends are a turnaround from the mid-twentieth century, when use of the pesticide DDT and widespread shooting greatly reduced their numbers.
+Cooper's Hawk populations appear to have been stable between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a breeding population of 700,000, with 89% spending at least some part of the year in the U.S., 22% in Mexico, and 8% breeding in Canada.
+The species rates an 7 out of 20 on the Continental Concern Score.
+Cooper's Hawk is not on the 2016 State of North America's Birds' Watch List.
+These hawk's stable and positive population trends are a turnaround from the mid-twentieth century, when use of the pesticide DDT and widespread shooting greatly reduced populations.

 Short to medium-distance migrant.
 Cooper’s Hawks can be found wintering over most of the continental United States.
 Some birds migrate as far south as southern Mexico and Honduras.